 - Designed for: iPad Pro (10.5-inch) iPad Pro (9.7-inch) iPad 2017 iPad mini 4 iPad Air 2

-Compass 2 is a clever, multi-use stand that works with any iPad Air, iPad mini or iPad.
+Compass 2 is a clever, multi-use stand optimized to work with iPad Pro 9.7-inch and all generations of iPad Air and iPad mini in both landscape and portrait mode.
 This compact stand serves as a stable easel that holds your iPad in portrait or wide-screen mode.
 Use it for hands-free viewing and interacting with iPad.
 Flip down the secondary leg and Compass 2 becomes a comfortable typing stand.
 Machined from heavy gauge steel, Compass 2 folds flat and includes a soft travel sleeve so you can take it everywhere your iPad roams.

 Put the “face” in FaceTime.

 Why do you need a Compass 2 stand?
 One reason is that it holds your iPad or iPad mini in portrait mode, which is more natural for FaceTime because your head is a portrait.
 Compass 2 holds iPad both vertically and horizontally, which means you can FaceTime in widescreen when you’re sporting your fancy hat.
 Because this stand elevates iPad, the camera sits higher, so you don’t have to slouch when you chat.

 Three legs for more stability.